tshepang/blog/content/favorite-companies.md

-- [Fastly], which offers various internet services, is a key player in the Wasm ecosystem, as evidenced by employing giants such as [Alex Crichton] and [Dan Gohman].
+- [Fastly], which offers various internet services, is a key player in the Wasm ecosystem, as evidenced by employing giants such as [Dan Gohman], or heavily sponsoring work on important projects such as [Wasmtime].

 [Ferrous Systems]: https://ferrous-systems.com
 [Oxidize]: https://oxidizeconf.com